 How does Regions respond to identity theft?

 Regions Bank takes identity theft seriously.
-If a customer believes their Regions Bank account information may have been compromised via Identity Theft or a non-customer has an account open at Regions Bank that is not theirs, we offer the ITAC (Identity Theft Assistance Center) Service that can assist in clearing their record.
+If a customer believes their Regions Bank account information may have been compromised via Identity Theft or a non-customer has an account open at Regions Bank that is not theirs, we offer Regions Identity Theft Kit (en Español) that can assist in clearing their record.
 The victim can call 1-800-REGIONS for assistance.

 The following sites offer additional information and guidance to protect from identity theft: